February 12, 2011 in Introduction

-Over the years, I’ve worked with various organizations including Video Pool Media Arts Centre (Winnipeg), ((( send+receive ))): a festival of sound (Winnipeg), SMART Project Space (Amsterdam), and the Ottawa Art Gallery, among others.
-I served as Acting Director of the University of Winnipeg’s Gallery 1C03 in 2008/2009, and I am presently continuing work initiated at Konstfack University College of Art, Craft, and Design in Stockholm in 2011.
-I am a co-organizer of a production and presentation space in Winnipeg called Atomic Centre.
+Over the years, I worked with various organizations including Video Pool Media Arts Centre (Winnipeg), ((( send+receive ))): a festival of sound (Winnipeg), SMART Project Space (Amsterdam), and the Ottawa Art Gallery, among others.
+I served as Acting Director of the University of Winnipeg’s Gallery 1C03 in 2008/2009, and I decided to discontinue work initiated at Konstfack University College of Art, Craft, and Design in Stockholm in 2011.
+I was a co-organizer of a production and presentation space in Winnipeg called Atomic Centre that was closed for a number of reasons, including directly/indirectly contributing to the gentrification of its surrounding area.

-I hold a Master of Museum Studies from the University of Toronto and I am a member of the International Association of Curators of Contemporary Art (IKT).
+I hold a Master of Museum Studies from the University of Toronto and I was a member of the International Association of Curators of Contemporary Art (IKT).
 I have received generous support from organizations including the Canada Council for the Arts, the Winnipeg and Manitoba Arts Councils, the Consulate General of France in Toronto, the Henry Moore Foundation, and the International Association of Art Critics (Armenia).
+I remain grateful for the opportunities offered by these organizations — I learned more about systems of power than I ever imagined, and will re-apply this knowledge in other ways.

 In addition to commissioned critical responses, I have written for Akimblog, Border Crossings, Muse, and LaPinta (Barcelona).
-I am a regional contributing editor to Fuse.
+I was a regional contributing editor to Fuse… may it rest in peace or — better yet– in radical fury.
+I truly hope another generation of artists will take up the torch, re-inventing as needed.

 Recent exhibitions include The Pinky Show: Class Treason Stories (excerpts) (University of Winnipeg, 2009; Toronto Free Gallery, 2010), three online exhibitions for the Vancouver 2010 Cultural Olympiad: Competition, Corporatization, and Consumerism (2009/2010), Showing Up, Speaking Out (aceartinc., Winnipeg, 2010), and Washed Out (apexart Franchise, Stockholm, 2011).
-A Total Spectacle opens at Atomic Centre on May 17, 2013.
+A Total Spectacle opened at Atomic Centre on May 17, 2013.
+It was a pretty awesome experience, and constitutes a reasonable goodbye to this practice.

 - – – – -

-I strive to produce exhibitions that are transparent, collaborative, and demonstrate equal consideration for the ideas and objectives of artists, and the ideas and experiences of audiences.
-I believe in embracing diversity and cross-cultural exchange, and in producing exhibitions that underscore the importance of contemporary art to everyday life as an invaluable means for reflection, research, critique, and empowerment.
+I attempted to produce exhibitions that were transparent, collaborative, and demonstrate equal consideration for the ideas and objectives of artists, and the ideas and experiences of audiences.
+I believed in embracing diversity and cross-cultural exchange, and in producing exhibitions that underscored the importance of contemporary art to everyday life as an invaluable means for reflection, research, critique, and empowerment.
+I still do, its just that this sociopolitical climate demands that much tougher work be done, and I hope we can all rise to the occasion.

 - – – – -